The mobility scooter has been one of the biggest advances in mobility equipment in recent years.

 To put it simply, using a mobility scooter has revolutionized the lives of many people who want to regain their independence.
 There are many things to keep in mind when choosing a mobility scooter, not just color.

-It is hoped that this guide will give you the knowledge to help you make an informed choice of the scooter that best suits your needs and circumstances.
+This guide will give you the knowledge to help you make the best choice for the scooter that best suits your needs and circumstances.

 - Mobility Scooter Buying Guide